Cornrows

-Cornrows (also called canerows) are a style of three-strand braids in which the hair is braided very close to the scalp, using an underhand, upward motion to make a continuous, raised row.
+Cornrows (also called canerows in the Caribbean) are a style of three-strand braids in which the hair is braided very close to the scalp, using an underhand, upward motion to make a continuous, raised row.
 Cornrows are often done in simple, straight lines, as the term implies, but they can also be styled in elaborate geometric or curvilinear designs.
 They are considered a traditional hairstyle of African braiding practice in many African cultures, as well as in the African diaspora.
 They are distinct from, but may resemble, box braids, Dutch braids, melon coiffures, and other forms of plaited hair, and are typically tighter than braids used in other cultures.

-The name cornrows refers to the layout of crops in corn and sugar cane fields in the Americas and Caribbean, where enslaved Africans were displaced during the Atlantic slave trade.
+The name cornrows or canerows refers to the layout of crops in corn and sugarcane fields in the Americas and Caribbean, where enslaved Africans were displaced during the Atlantic slave trade.
 According to Black folklore, cornrows were often used to communicate on the Underground Railroad and by Benkos Biohó during his time as a slave in Colombia.
 They often serve as a form of Black self-expression, especially among African Americans, but have been stigmatized in some cultures.
 Cornrows are traditionally called "kolese" or "irun didi" in Yoruba, and are often nicknamed "didi braids" in the Nigerian diaspora.

-Cornrows are worn by both sexes, and are sometimes adorned with beads, shells, or hair cuffs.
-The duration of braiding cornrows may take up to five hours, depending on the quantity and width.
+Cornrows are worn by both sexes and are sometimes adorned with beads, shells or hair cuffs.
+Braiding cornrows takes up to five hours, depending on the quantity and width.
 Often favored for their easy maintenance, cornrows can be left in for weeks at a time if maintained through careful washing of the hair and natural oiling of the scalp.
-Braids are considered a protective styling on African curly hair as they allow for easy and restorative growth; braids pulled too tightly or worn for longer lengths of time and on different hair types can cause a type of hair loss known as traction alopecia.
+Braids are considered a protective styling on African kinky hair as they allow for easy and restorative growth; braids pulled too tightly or worn for longer periods and on different hair types can cause a type of hair loss known as traction alopecia.